masternodeh/0-docs/docs/whatiszeroexchange.md

 1. On the Ethereum chain, you need ETH
 1. On the BSC chain, you need BNB
 1. On the Avalanche chain, you need AVAX
+1. On the Polygon chain, you need MATIC

 Our experience is that for people new in crypto, getting hold of AVAX in MetaMask starting from a centralised exchange like Binance, can be a bit daunting (there are tutorials available).
 The Zero Exchange has foreseen a goodie for the bridge users: When you do a cross chain for the first time, you will receive a portion of BNB or AVAX (depending on which chain you cross to) for a few trades on the crossed chain.
 To be safe, convert then a part of your crossed chain tokens to BNB or AVAX as to have a reserve to pay for more transaction fees.